 Not surprisingly, the Tax Office is not a big fan of bucket companies, so great care needs to be exercised in the use of this strategy.

-In particular, if the cash funds are left outstanding from the trust to the company – in the form of an ‘unpaid present entitlement’ – then Division 7A ITAA 97 can have application to deem the unpaid amounts to be dividends, (effectively, back to the trust).
+In particular, if the cash funds are left outstanding from the trust to the company – in the form of an ‘unpaid present entitlement’ – then Division 7A ITAA 97 can apply to deem the unpaid amounts to be assessable dividends.
 These dividends are generally treated as ‘unfranked’, so the effective rate of tax on the trust income can then exceed 64%.
 Division 7A issues can also arise if the cash is paid to another party, i.e. an associate of a shareholder in the company.

 If the cash is actually paid to the company then the company will need to do something with it.
 If the company invests the cash in its own name then any investment income will also benefit from the flat company tax rate of 30%.
 However, any capital gains that the company may make on such investments will not benefit from the 50% CGT discount.
 Accordingly, investing the cash through the company may not result in the best longer-term tax outcomes.